 I was particularly interested in 3 “witness” videos that had each sparked a major political event in Indonesia, but had had very different effects.
 Those videos were the mobile phone video recorded by soldiers of the torture of West Papuan farmer, the lynching in West Java of 3 people from the Ahmadiyah religious minority, and the celebrity sex tape scandal featuring boy band singer Ariel Peterpan.

 All the videos have no narrative, they are captured by chance due to the ubiquity of video recording devices.
 They all conform to an ‘aesthetic of authenticity’ in that they are grainy, shaking and have bad sound; authenticity being associated with poor production values.

-As a video activist I wanted to know what why some videos are successful at mobilising people and sparking change, and why others aren't, even when the evidence of criminality is undeniable.
-Both the Ahmadiyah and Papua videos for example show violence being inflicted and clearly identify the perpetrators.
-It the Ahmaniyah can you can even clearly see the individual that delivers the "death blow" to one of the victims.
-Yet no one identified in the video received more than 6 months jail.
-Similarly the soldiers in the Papua video received no more than 9 months prison, and this was only after much international pressure.
+As a video activist, I wanted to know why some videos are successful at mobilising people and sparking change, and why others aren’t, even when the evidence of criminality is undeniable.
+Both the Ahmadiyah and Papua videos, for example, show violence being inflicted and clearly identify the perpetrators.
+It the Ahmaniyah can you can even clearly see the individual that delivers the “death blow” to one of the victims.
+Yet no one identified in the video received more than 6 months in jail.
+Similarly, the soldiers in the Papua video received no more than 9 months prison, and this was only after much international pressure.

-My conclusion was essentially that power structures determine the political possibility, regardless of the evidence, and cultural programming determine how this media is read, interpreted and acted upon.
+My conclusion was essentiallly that power structures determine the political possibility, regardless of the evidence, and cultural programming determines how this media is read, interpreted and acted upon.

 These extreme examples demonstrate that without effective social movements, civil society and an uncorrupted judiciary and political sphere even unquestionable video evidence of violations does not bring justice.